Vox Lux: Plot

+Prelude

 In early January 2000, a boy named Cullen Active walks into his school in the Staten Island neighborhood of New Brighton, goes to an 8th grade class and shoots the teacher, Mrs. Dwyer.
-One student, 13-year-old Celeste Montgomery, calmly and compassionately talks to Cullen, and offers to pray with him.
+One student, 13-year-old Celeste Montgomery, calmly and compassionately talks to Cullen and offers to pray with him.
 However, he shoots all the students and kills himself; Celeste is later seen to be in one of only three ambulances carrying survivors from the scene.

+Act 1: Genesis

 As she slowly recovers from her injuries, Celeste and her older sister, Eleanor, write music together.
-Soon after, at an event led by Father Cliff in memory of the shooting victims, Celeste sings a song that she and Eleanor wrote called "Wrapped Up".
+Soon afterward, at an event led by Father Cliff in memory of the shooting victims, Celeste sings a song that she and Eleanor wrote titled "Wrapped Up".
 The song becomes an instant hit and Celeste is soon picked up by a manager.

 By April 2000, Celeste is recording an EP in New York City.
 Over the next 20 months, Celeste manages and navigates the increasing pressures of her newfound fame in spite of her past trauma.
-She and Eleanor indulge in bouts of partying that soon get in the way of Celeste's work, including the underage Celeste having a one-night stand with an older musician and Eleanor having sex with Celeste's manager the night before the September 11 attacks.
-However, we see that Celeste continues to successfully rise in the music industry, with her songs getting quickly picked up by the radio and rushing the demand for her first music video, "Hologram (Smoke and Mirrors)".
+She and Eleanor indulge in bouts of partying that soon get in the way of Celeste's work, including Celeste being subject to sexual misconduct by an older musician and Eleanor having sex with Celeste's manager the night before the September 11 attacks.
+Nevertheless, Celeste continues to successfully rise in the music industry, with her songs getting quickly picked up by the radio and rushing the demand for her first music video, "Hologram (Smoke and Mirrors)".